 The Healing Arts Team is honored to create a peaceful and safe atmosphere for physical and emotional healing, and deep relaxation.
 Our licensed massage therapists bring a focused, compassionate awareness to their work.
 We offer various bodywork modalities and may combine techniques to assist you in your goals.

 Reservations can be made any time up to four weeks in advance of your visit by calling our office at 503.854.3320.
 Massage/bodywork sessions are 90 minutes long and are $110.
 A credit card is required to reserve an appointment.
-For sessions cancelled less than 24 hours in advance the massage fee is forfeited.
+For sessions canceled less than 24 hours in advance the massage fee is forfeited.

 Modalities include the following:

 Prenatal massage addresses the special needs of the mother-to-be in the second and third trimesters.
 It can help increase your breathing capacity, relieve the tensions created by your changing body, reduce fatigue and prepare you for delivery by increasing kinesthetic awareness.
 Prenatal energy work can also help you to connect with your baby.
+(NOTE: Please provide your therapist with written release from your doctor, clearing you for massage.)

 We often have visiting therapists who may bring additional modalities.
 The reservations desk will be happy to share these with you when you call.